 Environmental support.
 The bright, nectar-filled blossoms attract wildlife, namely hummingbirds.

-This sweet-smelling, pretty flower is greatly valued in medicinal, culinary, and horticultural circles.
+The sweet-smelling, pretty honeysuckle flower is greatly valued in medicinal, culinary, and horticultural circles.
 Although many argue that the honeysuckle plant can be invasive, if properly attended to, it can be an attractive addition to any garden, where it can be enjoyed aesthetically as well as used for a variety of health purposes.

 - 21st Century Herbal Health & Wellness, pp. 33